peetinc/SimpleLauncher/README.md

 # SimpleLauncher
-**2020.27.02 - Completely reworked and seems to work well now.
-MacOS Catalina made some "?documented?" changes to launchd that blocks the running of LaunchAgents and LaunchDaemons at startup. v1.2 is now an Xcode Objective-C wrapper around the same zsh script.
+-**2020.28.02 - Completely reworked and seems to work well now.
+MacOS Catalina made some "?documented?" changes to launchd that blocks the running of LaunchAgents and LaunchDaemons at startup. v1.2.1 is now an Xcode Objective-C wrapper around the same zsh script.
 I've included the STPrivilegedTask framwork in the hopes of working out a way to authenticate the app as root when double-clicked.
-The main script has been moved to ./Resources/XcodeProject/Remote Acccess/Resources/script**
+The main script has been moved to ./Resources/XcodeProject/Remote Acccess/Resources/script.
+I've validated the script with 10.11 - 10.15 and it seems quite stable now that it agressively quits every SimpleGateway before launching it's own.
+My hope is to add privlege escilation, but don't hold your breath.**

 A simple app to allow SimpleHelp to simply run as root on macOS.